Midukki: Plot summary

 The show aimed to find the smartest women of Kerala.
-The show consisted of four permanent judges: Ambika Pillai, Dr. Piyush, Dr. Zaileshya and Shalini.
-It was hosted by the Mollywood actress Rima Kallingal.
-It consisted of 20 contestants across Kerala who were aged 18–25.
+It consisted of four permanent judges: Ambika Pillai, Dr. Piyush, Dr. Zaileshya and Shalini.
+It was hosted by the Malayalam film actress Rima Kallingal.
+It consisted of 20 contestants from across Kerala who were aged 18–25.

-Sneha Unnikrishnan won the first prize in Midukki.
+Sneha Unnikrishnan won the first prize.
 Remya Menon and Reba Monica John won 1st runner-up and 2nd runner-up respectively.